lbormann/darts-wled/README.md

 2. Around the plasma lighting ring (outside): Not really a light-effect at all, as light has nothing to shine at.
 3. Around my surround: Works best and looks nice!
 But you need a bright background/wall.

 I`ve tested 1.) with a white surround.
-It looks OK, but the recognition algorithmn can NOT handle this: When a led-effect is played it does not recognize pulling.. after pressing next to end the turn, the recognition stops completely and you need to restart your board.
+It looks OK, but the recognition algorithmn can NOT handle this: When a led-effect is played it does not recognize pulling.. after pressing next to end the turn, the recognition stops completely and you need to restart your board..
+To avoid this you can stop the board right after darts are thrown, play an effect and start the board again right after the effect ended.
+(Use parameters DU and BSS to accomplish this).

 Moreover as a general impression: If the leds are too far away from wall the effect is not good.
 More far away = more bad - just ez like that.
 In my experience the primary factor causing false-positive recognitions is an excessive high led-brightness; you should limit your leds to a certain power draw (ex.
-2500 mA).
+2000 mA).

 Here is my currrent Hardware-Setup (You can google prices yourself):
 * Controller: 1x AZDelivery ESP32 D1 Mini